Quantum Adaptive Self-Attention for Quantum Transformer Models: Results and Discussions

 \item \textbf{$QASA_{classical}$}: A classical transformer-based variant similar to the vanilla model but with reduced architectural complexity.
 It includes 4 transformer encoder blocks, each with 4 attention heads and a hidden size of 256.
 The output head uses GELU activation and layer normalization to align with the structure of the quantum model.

 \item \textbf{$QASA$}: A quantum-enhanced hybrid transformer in which the final transformer encoder block is replaced with a quantum encoder layer that incorporates a variational quantum circuit (VQC).
-The VQC uses 8 qubits and 4 layers, with RX/RZ rotations and entangling CNOT gates, and outputs expectation values of Pauli-Z measurements.
+The VQC uses 8 qubits and 4 layers, with $R_X$ and $R_Z$ rotations and entangling CNOT gates, and outputs expectation values of Pauli-$Z$ measurements.
 These values are projected back into the hidden dimension space and processed in a residual feed-forward fashion. \end{itemize}

 All models are trained on a synthetic damped oscillator prediction task, defined by:

 with parameters $A = 1.0$, $\gamma = 0.1$, $\omega = 2.0$, and $\phi = 0$.
 The models are trained to predict the next amplitude given a sequence of 50 normalized time steps.
 The data is standardized, and an 80/20 train-validation split is used.